 The partners will address the shared challenges of the uptake of green transport solutions in regional freight and the need for positive business cases in green freight transport solutions in urban areas.

-SEStran are leading on a work package along with Napier Transport Research Institute (TRI), developing business models for urban freight hubs.
+SEStran are leading on a work package along with Edinburgh Napier University Transport Research Institute (TRI), developing business models for urban freight hubs.
 Our business models will focus on the scalability and applicability of models for different locations and circumstances.
-Practical lessons and insights from our work package will be published via case studies.
+Practical lessons and insights from this work can be found on the project website as a series of case studies.

-SEStran are also working with a delivery company to design an e-cargo bike last mile delivery pilot in the City of Edinburgh.
+SEStran are also working with ZEDIFY Logistics to design an e-cargo bike last-mile delivery pilot in the City of Edinburgh.

 The next stage of SURFLOGH will look at combining the first phase outputs based on the project pilots and research, building on ideas of consolidation centres, locker systems, delivery vehicles and locally/community-focused networks and linking up local businesses with a wider community-focused clientele, and local government with the ability to offer a range of local produce combined with ‘out of area goods’ consolidated and delivered in one package.